-Sepulcher and (farther left) the white one of the Jewish Quarter's Hurva Synagogue for a hint of the long-running visibility contest among faiths and nations.
+The magnificent, gold Dome of the Rock and the black-domed al-Aqsa Mosque to the left of it dominate the skyline; but look behind them for the large gray dome of the Holy Sepulcher and (farther left) the white one of the Jewish Quarter's Hurva Synagogue for a hint of the long-running visibility contest among faiths and nations.
 To the left of the Old City, the cone-roof Dormition Abbey and its adjacent clock tower crown Mount Zion, today outside the walls but within the city of the Second Temple period.

 in the world.
-For more than two thousand years, Jews have been buried here to await the coming of the Messiah and the resurrection to follow.
+For more than 2,000 years, Jews have been buried here to await the coming of the Messiah and the resurrection to follow.
 The raised structures over the graves are merely tomb markers, not crypts; burial is belowground.

 Camel and donkey drivers (usually one of each) are always pushing to give you a short ride (not cheap!), and the vendors can be persistent, but a polite "no thank you" is sometimes enough for them to go bother someone else.
 Beware of pickpockets here and on the road down to Gethsemane.
-Fairly good bathrooms are a welcome addition.
+Fairly good bathrooms are a welcome feature.